Skip to main content

 Are you looking to connect with or join one of Cornell's 1000+ student organizations?
 Are you part of an org looking to spread the word?

-We are excited to announce that Fall 2025's ClubFest will be on Saturday September 13th on the Arts Quad.
+We are excited to announce that Spring 2026's ClubFest will be on Sunday January 25th, 2026 in Barton Hall.
 ClubFest is an opportunity for Cornellians to connect with clubs and organizations.
-Both sessions will have different organization categories tabling and performing.
+Both sessions will have different organization categories tabling.

 Session One: 12pm-1:30pm